CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CPCVM to CLC/create-windows-pg-dccf-clc.md

       **Note**:  Automatic Installation requires a **reboot of the production server**.
 It is advised to use this option only during maintenance window.

       Leave the box **unchecked** if automatic installation is not required.
       Click **Finish**.
      **Note**: This will Create a Protection group, Deploy a recovery instance and then configure it to boot using iSCSI target from the DR-SRN disk when ever Test-Failover/Failover is performed.
      **Note**: It may take some time for the PG to be deployed.

+   10. If the Windows LRA agent has not been installed.
+Please make sure to install it on the production VM during a maintenance windows.
+       Link to donwload agent: https://download.safehaven.ctl.io/SH-5.0.1/safehaven_windows_driver-5.0.1.exe
+       **Note**: Agent Installation triggers a reboot of the production  VM.

-   10. If **pre-deployed proxy recovery server** was selected while creating the PG, and the server has not been configured for iscsi boot, then:
+   11. If **pre-deployed proxy recovery server** was selected while creating the PG, and the server has not been configured for iscsi boot, then:
        a.
 Right click the **Protection group** that was just created.
        b.
 Go to **Intallation** > **Install SafeHaven makestub**.
        c.
 Verify the Protectiongroup name , and click **Next**.